-This delegation skills guide deals with general delegation principles and process, which is applicable to individuals and teams, or to specially formed groups of people for individual projects (including 'virtual teams').
+This delegation skills guide deals with the general principles and processes, which are applicable to individuals and teams, or to specially formed groups of people for individual projects (including 'virtual teams').

 Delegation is a very helpful aid for succession planning, personal development - and seeking and encouraging promotion.
-It's how we grow in the job - delegation enables us to gain experience to take on higher responsibilities.
+It's how we grow in the job - being appointed more tasks enables us to gain experience to take on higher responsibilities.

 Effective delegation is crucial for management and leadership succession.
 For the successor, and for the manager or leader too: the main task of a manager in a growing thriving organization is ultimately to develop a successor.
 When this happens everyone can move on to higher things.
 When it fails to happen the succession and progression becomes dependent on bringing in new people from outside.

-Delegation can be used to develop your people people and yourself - delegation is not just a management technique for freeing up the boss's time.
-Of course there is a right way to do it.
-These delegation tips and techniques are useful for bosses - and for anyone seeking or being given delegated responsibilities.
+Delegation can be used to develop your people and yourself - it is not just a management technique for freeing up the boss's time.
+Of course, there is a right way to do it.
+These tips and techniques are useful for bosses - and for anyone seeking or being given new responsibilities.

-As a giver of delegated tasks you must ensure delegation happens properly.
-Just as significantly, as the recipient of delegated tasks you have the opportunity to 'manage upwards' and suggest improvements to the delegation process and understanding - especially if your boss could use the help.
+As someone appointing tasks, you must ensure this happens properly.
+Just as significantly, as the recipient of tasks you have the opportunity to 'manage upwards' and suggest improvements to the process - especially if your boss could use the help.

 Managing the way you receive and agree to do delegated tasks is one of the central skills of 'managing upwards'.
 Therefore while this page is essentially written from the manager's standpoint, the principles are just as useful for people being managed.

-A simple delegation rule is the SMART acronym, or better still, SMARTER.
+A simple rule is the SMART acronym, or better still, SMARTER.
 It's a quick checklist for proper delegation.
-Delegated tasks must be:
+These tasks must be:

 Traditional interpretations of the SMARTER acronym use 'Exciting' or 'Enjoyable', however, although a high level of motivation often results when a person achieves and is given recognition for a particular delegated task, which in itself can be exciting and enjoyable, in truth, let's be honest, it is not always possible to ensure that all delegated work is truly 'exciting' or 'enjoyable' for the recipient.
 More importantly, the 'Ethical' aspect is fundamental to everything that we do, assuming you subscribe to such philosophy.
 There are other variations of meaning - see SMART and SMARTER acronyms.

-The delegation and review form is a useful tool for the delegation process.
+The delegation and review form is a useful tool for the entire process.

-The Tannenbaum and Schmidt Continuum model proviodes extra guidance on delegating freedom to, and developing, a team.
+The Tannenbaum and Schmidt Continuum model provides extra guidance on delegating freedom to, and developing, a team.